 If you are concerned about Child Sexual Abuse you can find more information in the Cambridgeshire and Peterborough Safeguarding Children Board Child Sexual Abuse Strategy and Multi-agency Safeguarding Procedures.

 Professionals who work with children and young people often struggle to identify which sexual behaviours are potentially harmful and which represent healthy sexual development.

-The Cambridgeshire and Peterborough Safeguarding Children Partnership Board are currently developing a tool to support professionals working with children and young people by helping them to identify and respond appropriately to sexual behaviours.
+The Cambridgeshire and Peterborough Safeguarding Children Partnership Board have developed a tool to support professionals working with children and young people by helping them to identify and respond appropriately to sexual behaviours.

 The tool categorises the sexual behaviours of young people and is designed to help professionals:

 - Make decisions about safeguarding children and young people